brycewray/hugo-site/content/posts/2021/02/go-big-go-home.md

 {{- $stringtoRet | safeHTML -}}
 ```

-And, yes: further down, I **am** going to try to explain all that `.Scratch` stuff---although I must also point you to what pretty much is `.Scratch` canon, namely [Regis Philibert](https://regisphilibert.com)'s article about the subject, "[Hugo .Scratch explained](https://regisphilibert.com/blog/2017/04/hugo-scratch-explained-variable/)."
+And, yes: further down, I **am** going to try to explain all that `.Scratch` stuff---although I must also point you to what pretty much is `.Scratch` canon, namely [Régis Philibert](https://regisphilibert.com)'s article about the subject, "[Hugo .Scratch explained](https://regisphilibert.com/blog/2017/04/hugo-scratch-explained-variable/)."
 How canonical is it?
 When you go to Hugo's own [documentation about `.Scratch`](https://gohugo.io/functions/scratch), it points you to that Philibert article so you can get "a detailed analysis"!

 I'll also explain all those `%s` items and a few other seeming oddities.